Every winter we are inundated with stories about the latest horrible, no good, very bad flu season.

-As the aftermath of domestic disasters like Hurricane Katrina has illustrated, there are good reasons why we must constantly assess the confidence we place in official abilities to effectively and efficiently manage large-scale relief efforts.
-We can but hope that enlightened minds will prevail if faced with pandemic conditions in the modern era, and at the very least make sure disaster relief agencies are fully funded.
+As illustrated by the aftermath of domestic disasters like Hurricane Katrina, there are valid reasons to assess the confidence we place in official abilities to effectively and efficiently manage large-scale relief efforts.
+We can but hope that enlightened minds will prevail if faced with pandemic conditions in the modern era, and trust that disaster relief agencies are kept fully funded.

 Because the big fear, of course, is whether a 1918-like pandemic could happen again.

-Exposure to the 1918 virus (which itself has been reconstructed and studied by the federal Centers for Disease Control and Prevention) is thought by some microbiologists to have conferred protective status on those exposed through the development of antibodies that neutralized the effect of subsequent related viruses.
-Two other influenza pandemics of the 20th century were rendered less virulent by a likely combination of collective 1918 antibodies, coupled with modern public health policies and a subsequent enlightened understanding about infection precautions once the influenza disease process was recognized in the 1930s.
+The flu of 1918 died out eventually.
+Exposure to the 1918 virus (which has been reconstructed and studied by the federal Centers for Disease Control and Prevention) is thought by some microbiologists to have conferred protective status through development of antibodies to neutralize exposure to subsequent related viruses.
+Two other influenza pandemics of the 20th century were rendered less virulent by a likely combination of collective 1918 antibodies.
+What has also made a difference are modern public health policies, and a enlightened understanding about infection precautions once the influenza disease process was recognized in the 1930s.

-Viruses like the one responsible for the 1918 pandemic circulated among humans until 1957, but then seemed to die out (though a related virus re-emerged as 'swine flu' in 1976).
-It stands to reason that anyone exposed to those viruses may have developed some resistance.
+Viruses like the one responsible for the 1918 pandemic circulated among humans until 1957.
+They then seemed to die out, although a related virus re-emerged as "swine flu" in 1976.
+Anyone exposed to those viruses may have developed some resistance.